 - a.
 Children in Public Care.
-Looked after children (children in care) and previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after). - b.
+Looked after children (children in care) and previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after, including those who appear, to the admission authority, to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b.
 Children who have a sibling in the school or a sibling has already been offered a place at the school, and where the sibling will still be attending the school at the time of admission.
 The term 'sibling' includes: natural, half, step, and adopted brothers and sisters; a child of the partner of the parent/carer; and children who are fostered into the family.
 In all these cases, the child and their sibling will both be living at the same address (that is where the child is ordinarily resident) in a single family unit.
 This means that children from different family units, where those separate families are living together at the same address, are not considered siblings under this criterion. - c.
 Children of staff at the school.
 This applies where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - d.
 Children attending our named partner primary school which is Clare Community Primary School. - e.
-The straight line distance from the School.
+Children who live nearest the School in a straight line.
 We will measure the distance by a straight line ('as the crow flies').
 All straight line distances are calculated electronically by Suffolk County Council using data provided jointly by the Post Office and Ordnance Survey.
 The data plots the co-ordinates of each property and provides the address-point between which straight line distance is measured and reported to three decimal places.
-Where there is more than one

-Admissions Policy 2021-22 Date approved: February 2020 Next review date: July 2020 home within a single building (for example apartments) we will measure to a single point within that building irrespective of where those homes are located.
+Where there is more than one home within a single building (for example apartments) we will measure to a single point within that building irrespective of where those homes are located.